Fractional list packing for layered graphs: Bounds for Cartesian products and other layered decompositions

-\begin{proof} We proceed by induction on the treedepth $d$ of $G$.
+\begin{cor} For every graph $G$, $\chi_c^{\bullet}(G)$ is at most the \emph{treedepth} of $G$. \end{cor} \begin{proof} We proceed by induction on the treedepth $d$ of $G$.
 We may assume $G$ is connected, so that some supergraph of $G$ has a spanning tree $D$ of height $d$ such that every edge of $G$ joins an ancestor-descendant pair of $D$.
-Let $v$ be the root-vertex and choose the vertex-partition $V_1=\{v\}$, $V_2=V(G)\setminus\{v\}$.
+Let $v$ be the root vertex and choose the vertex partition $V_1=\{v\}$, $V_2=V(G)-\{v\}$.
 Since $G[V_2]$ has treedepth $d-1$, by induction it has fractional correspondence packing number $\leq d-1$.
 Moreover, every vertex in $V_2$ has at most one neighbour in $V_1$.
 So $G$ has $\chi_{c}^{\bullet}$-width at most $d-1$ and by Lemma~\ref{lem:chicwidth} $\chi_c^{\bullet}(G)\leq d$. \end{proof}